Fears Of Putin’s Possible Chernobyl-Style Cover Up Grow

-Fears are growing of a possible Chernobyl-style cover up in Russia after learning that two research stations that monitor radiation levels went offline for two days after the suspected nuclear explosion, according to The Wall Street Journal.
+Fears are growing of a possible Chernobyl-style cover-up in Russia since it was discovered that two research stations that monitor radiation levels went offline for two days after the suspected nuclear explosion, according to The Wall Street Journal.
 The suspicious timing has prompted concerns that President Vladimir Putin is trying to hide evidence of a nuclear explosion.

 As previously reported by The Inquisitr, eyebrows were first raised after an explosion at the Nyonoksa weapons site in the sub-Arctic Arkhangelsk area of the country killed several people and necessitated paramedics and ambulances arrive in hazmat gear.

-Though the Russian government said that the explosion was caused by a rocket explosion gone wrong, radiation levels in the nearby town of Severodvinsk were reported to read nearly twenty times the normal level shortly after the incident.
+Though the Russian government said that the explosion was caused by a rocket explosion gone wrong, radiation levels in the nearby town of Severodvinsk were reported to read nearly 20 times the normal level shortly after the incident.
 In addition, residents of the town were urged to buy iodine and stay indoors.

 The news that the two radiation level stations went dark around the explosion has only stoked fears about a serious nuclear event.